Azure/azure-sdk-for-python/sdk/eventgrid/azure-eventgrid/README.md

  **Note:** It is important to know if your topic supports CloudEvents or EventGridEvents before publishing.
 If you send to a topic that does not support the schema of the event you are sending, send() will throw an exception.

 ### System Topics
-A **[system topic](https://docs.microsoft.com/azure/event-grid/system-topics)** in Event Grid represents one or more events published by Azure services such as Azure Storage and Azure Event Hubs.
-For example, a system topic may represent all blob events or only blob created and blob deleted events published for a specific storage account.
+A **[system topic](https://docs.microsoft.com/azure/event-grid/system-topics)** in Event Grid represents one or more events published by Azure services such as Azure Storage or Azure Event Hubs.
+For example, a system topic may represent all blob events or only blob creation and blob deletion events published for a specific storage account.

-The names of the various event types for the system events published to Azure Event Grid are avaialable in `azure.eventgrid.SystemEventNames`.
+The names of the various event types for the system events published to Azure Event Grid are available in `azure.eventgrid.SystemEventNames`.
 For complete list of recognizable system topics, visit [System Topics](https://docs.microsoft.com/azure/event-grid/system-topics).

  For more information about the key concepts on Event Grid, see [Concepts in Azure Event Grid][publisher-service-doc].